 Electronics industry is responsible for the creation of new technology that all consumers use or will be using in the future.
 Electronics cleanrooms are used in a wide variety of applications to produce integrated circuits, manufacture and assemble industrial and consumer electronics equipment.

 Let’s dive deeper into electronics cleanrooms including some common applications, cleanroom classifications, and cleanroom design features.

 What is an electronics cleanroom?

-Cleanrooms maintain extremely low levels of particulates, such as aerosol particles, airborne microbes, dust, and vaporized particles, prevent products from being contaminated.
++ Cleanrooms maintain extremely low levels of particulates, such as aerosol particles, airborne microbes, dust, and vaporized particles, preventing products from being contaminated.

 Electronics cleanroom standards